w3c/wai-about-wai/_about/translating/getting-started-translating.md

 {:/}
 Thank you so much for your interest in reviewing W3C WAI Resources!

-First and foremost, send an email to the publicly-archived [WAI translations list](public-wai-translations@w3.org) <mark>or staff-archived group-wai-translations@w3.org ?</mark> to express your interest in joining the WAI translator volunteers community.
+First and foremost, send an email to [group-wai-translations@w3.org](group-wai-translations@w3.org) (not publicly archived&nbsp;[^1]) to express your interest in joining the WAI translator volunteers community.

 {::nomarkdown}
 {% include box.html type="end" %}